“I’ll have a Mars salad with a glass of Martian Malbec please?”

-The findings have emerged after 2 kg of seeds spent six months on board the International Space Station (ISS) with British European Space Agency (ESA) astronaut, Tim Peake, as part of his Principia mission, the report said.
+The findings have emerged after 2 kg of seeds spent six months on board the International Space Station (ISS) with British European Space Agency (ESA) astronaut, Tim Peake, as part of his Principia mission, Xinhua reported.

 There, the seeds could have absorbed up to 100 times more radiation than on Earth while being subject to intense vibrations from the stresses and strains of space travel.

-When the seeds returned to Earth, 600,000 children from schools and groups across Britain took part in an experiment, supported by the UK Space Agency, to plant them and monitor their growth, comparing it to that of seeds that had remained on Earth, the report said.
+When the seeds returned to Earth, 600,000 children from schools and groups across Britain took part in an experiment, supported by the UK Space Agency, to plant them and monitor their growth, comparing it to that of seeds that had remained on Earth, Xinhua reported.

 The results showed that, while the space seeds grew more slowly and were more sensitive to aging, they were still viable.